monkeytips/monkeytips-wallet-electron/README.md

 WalletShell relies on `monkey-service` to manage wallet container &amp; rpc communication.

-Release installer & packaged archived includes a ready to use `monkey-service` binary, which is unmodified copy monkeytipsrelease archive.
+Release installer & packaged archived includes a ready to use `monkey-service` binary, which is unmodified copy monkeytips release archive.

 On first launch, WalletShell will try to detect location/path of bundled `monkey-service` binary, but if it's failed, you can manually set path to the `monkey-service` binary on the Settings screen.